Mécanismes moléculaires de l'adaptation microbienne

-Our research interests include three major topics:
+Our research interests include four major topics:

 Much recent work has been devoted to molecular biological and biochemical studies, with the goal to unravel the reaction mechanism and inhibition of alternative thymidylate synthase ThyX, discovered in the laboratory.
 ThyX proteins are essential for de novo synthesis of the letter “T” (thymidylate) in DNA in many prokaryotes.
 Our work has shed new light on the evolution of prokaryotic genomes, since the low catalytic activity of ThyX limits DNA replication and consequently is found in prokaryotic species with small genomes, whereas organisms with more complex genomes use thymidylate synthase ThyA, the enzyme present also in humans.
 As ThyX is present in many human pathogens such as Helicobacter pylori or Mycobacterium tuberculosis, but absent in human cells, this opens the way to the development of novel antimicrobial strategies by identifying new inhibitors of this enzyme.
 In collaboration with Team 2, a number of complementary techniques have been applied to research on ThyX.
 In particular, we have observed an unusually high flexibility of the active site of ThyX proteins and have proposed how complex substrate interactions modulate oxygen reactivity of ThyX proteins.
 We are also analyzing folate metabolic and r elated pathways in the human pathogenic bacterium H. pylori.